Yeakub1/Yeakub1/README.md

 ## Assalamualaikum, This is Yeakub!
 I'm a Professional Web Designer and Developer.

-### Love To Write code

-### I am a quick learner.
+### I Love wright code, I am a quick learner.
 I believe in hard work and efficiency.
 I always like to learn new technology and have experience width new things.
 Always ready to prove myself through my work and responsibility.

 ## Skills & Experiance: